dochallam/nvim/README.md

 # nvim
+## What is this?
-NeoVim configuration
+My personal NeoVim configuration.

+## How to use
+1. If you have an existing `~/.config/nvim` directory, then you may want to back that up first.
-Extract repository to directory ~/.config/nvim
+2. Extract this repository to directory `~/.config/nvim`.